guanq819/guanq819.github.io/_pages/projects.md

 {% include base_path %}

-## Cooperative-Positioning and Decision-Making for the Internet of Things/Vehicles (IoT/IoV)
+## Cooperative-Positioning and Decision-Making for IoT/IoV

 <img align="right" width="200" height="125" src="/images/7_IOV.png">

-We want to: a). design and evaluate assisted positioning algorithms with moving anchors (UAVs) for IoT; b). design and evaluate cooperative positioning algorithms for IoV; c). design RL-based (Reinforcement Learning) motion planning and communication strategy to achieve a better system positioning performance.
+We want to: a). design and evaluate assisted positioning algorithms with moving anchors (UAVs) for Internet-of-Things (IoT); b). design and evaluate cooperative positioning algorithms for Internet-of-Vehicles (IoV); c). design RL-based (Reinforcement Learning) motion planning and communication strategy to achieve a better system positioning performance.

 ---